 Staying in contact with each parts supplier is tedious when managed manually.
 A dedicated vendor management dashboard can help your admins oversee all communications with vendors, clarify parts prices, and manage purchase orders.
 Furthermore, the best solutions allow your admins to request CSV files from vendors and upload them to your CRM, streamlining the entire process.

 An optimized vendor management solution can help your team ensure the prices for your inventory are always up-to-date in your system.
 This will reflect in more accurate job costing.

 Charging by flat rates is a great option for a field service business, and can be especially successful with a great HVAC price book.

-Although it’s tempting to implement your new pricing structure right away, really take the time to figure out what makes the most sense for your company.
-Calculate your rates accurately and thoroughly so you can be confident you’re never over or under charging for your services.
+Although it’s tempting to implement your new pricing structure right away, be sure to invest enough time to determine what makes the most sense for your company.
+Calculate your rates accurately and thoroughly to be confident you’re never over or under-charging for your services.

-Make sure to also dedicate time to creating a clear and organized price book.
-While it takes some effort, the time invested in doing so will pay off big time down the line.
+Make sure to create a clear and organized price book!
+While it takes some effort, the time invested will pay off big time down the line.
 Share it with your team and make sure they’re comfortable using it–and ask for their feedback too!
 They’ll be the ones using it every day, so ensure their confidence to maximize the effectiveness of their selling process.

 And lastly, keep your customers in mind when putting together your ultimate HVAC price book.
-It’s important that they don’t view pricing as an inconvenience, but as something that actually makes your services more valuable.
+They mustn’t view pricing as an inconvenience, but as something that actually makes your services more valuable.

 When I'm not researching industry trends and writing about business strategies, I spend time with friends and family, travelling, and searching for the world's best chocolate chip cookie.